Monocrystalline solar panels

 - LG NeON 2 330w panels

-The LG panels are some of the most efficient solar panels on the market.
+The LG panels are some of the most efficient solar panels available in Australia.
 Characteristics of LG mono panels include their black appearance and 60 cell formation.

 Q Cells monocrystalline panels